 2. People over pension age

-- Attendance Allowance - you may be entitled to Attendance Allowance if you are aged 65 or over and need help because of illness or disability.
+- Attendance Allowance - - you may be entitled to Attendance Allowance if you are over state pension age or over and need help to manage your personal care needs because of illness or disability.

 - Council Tax and Housing Benefit - you may be entitled to claim Housing Benefit to help you pay your rent and/or Council Tax Benefit to help you pay your council tax.
 These benefits can be paid to people on low income and people with modest incomes who have made savings for their retirement.